montehurd/gitshorts/README.md

 - recent commits and their short commit messages
 - status of files in the currently checked out branch
 - diff of each modified but uncommitted file
-- diff of files comprising historical commits
+- diffs of files comprising historical commits

 &nbsp;